 Increase receive buffer to eliminate packet drop problem on some Windows computers

-But for a 128-beam lidar, the high data rate, especially in dual return or 2048, 4096 lidar mode, sometimes makes it possible for a customer to see packet drop issues on a Windows computer.
+This problem might not happen for a 32 or 64-beam OS lidar because of the lower data volume per second.
+But for a 128-beam lidar, the high data rate, especially in dual return or 2048, 4096 lidar mode, can cause packet drop issues on a Windows computer without proper operating system configuration.

-Here below is a picture to show that the points data from an OS lidar was broadcast to two computers with the same model (ThinkPad T490) but different Operating Systems (Windows 10 and Ubuntu 20.04).
+Below is a picture to show that the points data from an OS lidar was broadcast to two computers with the same model (ThinkPad T490) but different Operating Systems (Windows 10 and Ubuntu 20.04).

 The video can be found from the following link: